commercialhaskell/stack/doc/unpack_command.md

 stack unpack PACKAGE [--to ARG]
 ~~~

-`stack unpack` does what you'd expect: downloads a tarball and unpacks it.
-It
+`stack unpack` downloads a tarball for the specified package and unpacks it.

-accepts an optional `--to` argument to specify the destination directory.
+Pass the option `--to <directory>` to specify the destination directory.